-Sections 1 to 10 and the appendices to this Guide represent the core components of a suggested annual budget report.
-There are some key points to highlight regarding the contents of the Guide:
+The Guide is structured in four layers including an overall summary of the budget outcomes, the key budget reports which contain all the mandatory information required in a local government budget (Sections 1 to 7), an analysis of the key issues embodied in the budget (Sections 8 to 13) and linkages to the long term strategies of council (Sections 14 to 16).

-- The Guide is structured in four layers including an overall summary of the budget outcomes and processes, an overview of the budget (Sections 1 to 3), an analysis of the key issues embodied in the budget (Sections 4 to 7) and linkages to the long term strategies of council (Sections 8 to 10) - The Guide includes appendices setting out greater levels of detail on important matters directly related to the budget and statutory disclosures required by the Local Government Act 1989 and the Local Government (Planning and Reporting) Regulations 2014 - The Guide provides commentary at the end of each Section which has been designed to assist practitioners in deciding what information they should include in budgets and how it should be disclosed.
+The Guide provides commentary at the end of each Section which has been designed to assist practitioners in deciding what information they should include in budgets and how it should be disclosed.
 The commentary does not form part of the Budget Report.